McDrak/Tesis/docs/Tesis-v0.2.md

         must move quickly if he wants to leave the room alive, because electricity controls are at his hips height and currently the water level is currently halfway of his shinbone.
-The only problem is that the electricity controls are located on the
+The only problem is that the electricity controls are located on the side room where scientists were monitoring his reactions to the experiments.
+He manages to unlock his right hand and his feet after that.
+The experiment director was floating just in front of him as he finally got up from the chair.

+    -   (va a la Puerta)(va a la otra Puerta)(revisa al doctor)(revisa
+        el laboratorio y termina revisando al guardia)(abre la puerta y encuentra los otros cuerpos)(encuentra que donde debería estar el control de electricidad hay una pila de rocas por lo q es imposible de apagar)(después de buscar encuentra la palanca que abre la puerta principal)